BackupTheBerlios/hjb-svn/trunk/www/codec.rst

   - the message body

-* the metadata associated with a open JMS connection
+* the metadata associated with an open JMS connection

 * the parameters used to configure a JMS Provider